 Putting a favourite soft toy in bed with your baby may help with separation problems as it may smell of you and be very comforting to them.

-Make sure they get plenty of opportunities to use all that energy by cruising around furniture and maybe even walking.
+Make sure they get plenty of opportunities to use all that energy by cruising around furniture, getting outdoors every day and maybe even walking.

 Rather, make sure they are having enough calories during the day to fuel any growth spurt and extra activities they might be doing.

-As mentioned I mentioned earlier, encourage your baby to spend short periods of time alone in a playpen or their crib whilst they are awake.
+As I mentioned earlier, encourage your baby to spend short periods of time alone in a playpen or their crib whilst they are awake.

 Keep popping back to check on them so that they know that you will return.

 This will make going to sleep alone at night much easier for your baby to understand and be comfortable with.

-As your baby is dealing with a lot of changes developmentally, I would not recommend trying to wean them off the breast or bottle if they are going through a 12 month sleep regression.
+As your baby is dealing with a lot of changes developmentally, I would not recommend trying to wean them off the breast or bottle when they are going through a 12 month sleep regression.

 Instead, wait for the regression to pass before beginning weaning.

-This is a wonderful age when so much is going on in your little one’s life.
-Explore with them and spend lots of time cuddling and playing together.
+This is a wonderful age when so much is going on in your little one’s life so explore it with them and spend lots of time cuddling and playing together.

 Sleep regressions are tough for your baby and EQUALLY as tough on you as the parent.

 But keep in mind that this is just a transitory phase so don’t be too hard on yourself if you are finding it tough to be consistent with sleep routines and nap times.

 Just remember to try and take a break if you can, by letting a close family member or friend look after your baby…

-Also, as hard as it may feel to do, try to get out for a walk with your baby in a stroller every day.
+Another piece of advice is to try to get out for a walk with your baby in a stroller every day.

-Trust me, even a short 5 minute walk to the end of the road and back will help you feel better and more human.
+Trust me, even a short walk to the end of the road and back will help you feel so better and much more human.

-When things get tough, just remind yourself sleep regressions are a passing phase.
+TOP TIP: When things get tough, just remind yourself sleep regressions are a passing phase.
 Stay loving and consistent and this too shall pass.